jf-11/jf-11.github.io/index.md

 ---
-title: Welcome to my blog
+title: Artificial Intelligence Seminar
 ---

-This is a test.
+Welcome to my blog for the ZHAW module Artificial Intelligence Seminar.